Differentially Private Joint Independence Test: Application to Causal Inference

-In clinical treatment scenarios, patients may be particularly sensitive to the privacy of certain health-related data, especially body indexes that are strongly associated with specific diseases.
-To explore these concerns, we analyze a real-world dataset involving a group of women who were at least 21 years old, of Pima Indian heritage, and residing near Phoenix, Arizona.
-These individuals were tested for diabetes based on the World Health Organization criteria.
-The dataset, which is publicly available for download at \url{https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database}, was originally collected by the U.S. National Institute of Diabetes and Digestive and Kidney Diseases.
-It was also analyzed by \cite{Chakraborty2019DistanceMF}.
-Following them, we pay our attention on five variables: Age, Body Mass Index (BMI), 2-Hour Serum Insulin (SI), Plasma Glucose Concentration (glu), and Diastolic Blood Pressure (DBP).
-We remove the observations with zero values. $n=392$ observations with $5$ variables are remained.
+In clinical treatment scenarios, patients may be particularly sensitive to the privacy of health-related measurements, especially body indices that are associated with specific diseases.
+We consider the Pima Indians Diabetes dataset, which contains observations on women who were at least $21$ years old, of Pima Indian heritage, and residing near Phoenix, Arizona.
+These individuals were tested for diabetes according to the World Health Organization criteria.
+The dataset, available from the \url{https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database}, was originally collected by the U.S. National Institute of Diabetes and Digestive and Kidney Diseases.
+Following the analysis of \cite{Chakraborty2019DistanceMF}, we focus on five variables: age, body mass index (BMI), 2-hour serum insulin (SI), plasma glucose concentration (glu), and diastolic blood pressure (DBP).
+After removing observations with zero values, $n=392$ observations remain.

-Our primary aim is to perform model diagnostic checking for the DAG in the privacy context.
-Suppose there are two candidate DAGs provided in Figure~\ref{fig_dag} according to \cite{Chakraborty2019DistanceMF}.
-These graphs represent causal relationships among five variables, guided by biological evidence.
-The difference between the two DAGs lies in the presence of an additional edge from glu to DBP in one of the DAGs.
-This additional edge indicates a potential causal effect of Plasma Glucose Concentration on Diastolic Blood Pressure.
-Our aim is to test whether the candidate DAGs are rejected by the DAG verification method in privacy context.
-Given that the randomness of permutation and the added noise, we perform $1000$ repetitions to study the empirical rejection rate under the level $\alpha=0.05$.
-The permutation times are set as $B=200$.
+Our aim is to perform model diagnostic checking for candidate DAGs under privacy constraints.
+The two DAGs in Figure~\ref{fig_dag} are the two most plausible candidates as demonstrated in \cite{Chakraborty2019DistanceMF}.
+They differ only by the presence of an additional edge from glu to DBP, which represents a possible direct effect of plasma glucose concentration on diastolic blood pressure.
+We perform $1000$ repetitions and use $B=500$ permutations in each repetition to estimate the empirical rejection rate at level $\alpha=0.05$.
+Results of the four methods are reported in Figure~\ref{fig_real}.
+For dpdHSIC, both candidate DAGs have rejection rates close to the nominal level, suggesting that neither graph exhibits strong residual joint dependence after the DAG-based residual adjustment.
+Moreover, dpdHSIC remains the closest to the nominal level across the privacy budgets considered here.
+This conclusion is consistent with the non-private analysis of \cite{Chakraborty2019DistanceMF}.

-Empirical rejection rates of the four methods are reported in Figure~\ref{fig_real}.
-The rejection rates of four methods are close to the nominal level $\alpha=0.05$.
-The performance rates of the three dHSIC-based methods remain stable as privacy constraints vary, while MdpHSIC tends to reject the joint independence of residuals as privacy becomes more relaxed, which results in rejecting candidate DAGs.
-We also find that, the three dHSIC-based methods are in favor of the DAG b with less rejection rates, whereas the MdpHSIC prefers the DAG a instead.
-It aligns with the findings in non-privacy regime in \cite{Chakraborty2019DistanceMF}.